 Research Article| January 01 1968

 Investigations on vitamin D esters synthesized in rats.
-Detection and identification
+Turnover and sites of synthesis

 D. R. Fraser;